-Visual Stress is a type of light and glare sensitivity which affects around 40-50% of Dyslexics, possibly even more and causes words to move around on the page.
+Visual Stress also known as Meares-Irlen Syndrome and sometimes Irlen Syndrome, is a type of light and glare sensitivity which affects around 40-50% of Dyslexics (although this number can vary), and causes words to move around on the page.
 The sentences when alternating with the white spacing mimic a striped pattern.
 At certain spatial frequencies, this makes the brain very sensitive resulting in visual disturbances which make reading extremely stressful.

-If someone has difficulty with reading whereby there is a visual disturbance as described above, then they have Visual Stress.
+If someone has difficulty with reading whereby there is a visual disturbance as described above, then they could have Visual Stress or Meares-Irlen.

 Whatever the symptoms are, the consequence of this is a slower reading speed and lower literacy attainment.
 There are so many cases where this undetected condition has led to a lifetimes worth of heartache and feeling of helplessness.

 In fact it’s not even linked necessarily to Dyslexia and many sufferers who have it are not Dyslexic.
-Read123 studies suggest this incidence in the general population is around 1 in 3 which means schools CANNOT and SHOULD NOT ignore it if they feel a pupil or student is not reading as well as they should.
+It must be emphasised, that Visual Stress or Meares-Irlen Syndrome and Dyslexia are two distinct conditions.
+Some studies suggest this incidence of Visual Stress / Meares-Irlen Syndrome in the general population is around 1 in 3 which means schools CANNOT and SHOULD NOT ignore it if they feel a pupil or student is not reading as well as they should.

 What causes Visual Stress?
 The most popular theory for Visual Stress could be the Visual Cortex Hyperexcitability Theory.
 The words on the sentence alternate with the white spacing in between lines to create striped patterns.
-At certain frequencies or size of striped patterns, this triggers off a visual disturbance in some people.
-This then gives rise to the symptoms experienced by Dyslexics and Visual Stress sufferers.
+Therefore, at certain frequencies or size of striped patterns, this triggers off a visual disturbance in some people.
+This then gives rise to the symptoms experienced by Meares-Irlen Syndrome and Visual Stress sufferers.

-There is still a lot of research going on in this field, but this is the most popular theory.
+There is still a lot of research going on in this field, but this is one of the more popular theories.

 There is also The Magnocellular Theory whereby the M-Cells in the visual pathway which are responsible for detecting striped patterns are not functioning as fast as they should.
 Please note how we mentioned above the sentences on a page creating a striped pattern.
 Researchers of this theory have found Blue and Yellow tinted glasses to work.

-We feel there is some basis in this theory as Optometrists, but this doesn’t explain why Visual Stress sufferers need other coloured lenses and overlays e.g. Mint Green and Pink.
+We feel there is some basis in this theory as experts in the topic, but this doesn’t explain why Visual Stress sufferers need other coloured lenses and overlays e.g. Mint Green and Pink.

 Once tested and an appropriate colour has been chosen, this reduces the symptoms of Visual Stress resulting in an INSTANT improved reading speed.
 We have found an improvement of 70% in some cases which is extraordinary.

-Visual Stress sufferers should be tested every 6-12 months as the colour of the overlay and tinted lenses can change.
+Visual Stress or Meares-Irlen Syndrome sufferers should be tested every 6-12 months as the colour of the overlay and tinted lenses can change.